Aji Fantasy Peppers – A Super Productive Variety!

 Learn how to grow peppers from seed to harvest here.

 The aji fantasy is highly productive.
-A single plant produced over 100 pods before the season was over – it just wouldn’t stop pumping out fruits!
+Here in New England, a single plant produced over 100 peppers before the season was over – it just wouldn’t stop pumping out tasty fruits!

 Uses